-- ANNH: Alaska Native and Native Hawaiian - AANAPISI: Asian American and Native American Pacific Island Serving Institution - HSI: Hispanic Serving Institution - HBCU: Historically Black Colleges and Universities - NASNTI: Native American Indian Serving Non-Tribal Institution
+- ANNH: Alaska Native and Native Hawaiian

+- AANAPISI: Asian American and Native American Pacific Island Serving Institution

+- HSI: Hispanic Serving Institution

+- HBCU: Historically Black Colleges and Universities

+- NASNTI: Native American Indian Serving Non-Tribal Institution

-- PBI: Predominantly Black Institution - TCU: Tribal Colleges and Universities
+- PBI: Predominantly Black Institution

+- TCU: Tribal Colleges and Universities

-Institutional Official: Indicate the name and address of the official authorized to sign for the institution.
+- Institutional Official: Indicate the name and address of the official authorized to sign for the institution.
 Institutional Officials may electronically sign the front page if required by the institution, but this is not required by ACS for submission.
-The PI must give the Institutional Official access to the application for e-signing to be completed.
-Provide a mailing address for disbursement of funds, in the event that your grant is awarded funding.

-Technology Transfer Officer (TTO): Indicate the name and email address of the TTO.
+The PI must give the Institutional Official access to the application for e-signing to be completed. - Technology Transfer Officer (TTO): Indicate the name and email address of the TTO.
 The TTO is responsible for technology transfer and other aspects of the commercialization of research that take place at a university.
-The TTO will be responsible for reporting all IP updates to the ACS should the project be awarded funding.

-Department Chair: Indicate the name, department, and email address of the Department Chair.
+The TTO will be responsible for reporting all IP updates to the ACS should the project be awarded funding. - Department Chair: Indicate the name, department, and email address of the Department Chair.
 The electronic signature of the Department Chair is not required by the ACS.

-Key Personnel: Individuals who contribute to the scientific development or execution of a project in a substantive and measurable way (whether or not they receive salaries or compensation under the grant) are considered Key Personnel.
-Key Personnel can include individuals at the master's or baccalaureate level (such as graduate students and research assistants) if they meet this definition.
-"Zero percent" or "as needed" are not acceptable levels of involvement.
-The PI is always considered Key Personnel, but do not list them under key personnel on proposalCentral.
+Key Personnel: Defined as individuals who contribute to the scientific development or execution of a project in a substantive and measurable way (whether or not they receive salaries or compensation under the grant).
+Enter the required information for each Key Person, including their designated role.
+The PI is always considered Key Personnel, but do not list them under Key Personnel on ProposalCentral.